MachineLearningJournalClub/MLJC-UniTo-ProjectX-2020-public/WRF/WRF_Profiling/SFIRE_Cawfe.md

 'fire_ros_cawfe: at ',i,j,' rate of spread',ros,' moisture ', fmc_g(i,j),'> extinction =',fuelmce(k)

 Bushfires fire:

-In this case spread rate has no dependency on fuel character, only windspeed ros_back,ros_wind,ros_slope are calculated.
+In this case spread rate has no dependency on fuel character, only windspeed

+ros_back,ros_wind,ros_slope are calculated.

-Correcions of the 3 parameters are calculated:
+Correcions of the 3 parameters are calculated.

-Finally: is calculated:
+Finally, is calculated:

 excess = ros_back + ros_wind + ros_slope - ros_max